Jane Sutherland: Career

 From 1878, Sutherland exhibited at the Victorian Academy of Arts, then with the Australian Artists’ Association, and with the Victorian Artists’ Society (from 1888) until 1911.
 By the standards of the time, she was held in high regard for her artistry, which was supported by the fact she was reviewed on the same terms as male artists, rather than grouped in a general remark of works by lady artists in an exhibition.
 Critics justified the distinction due to Sutherland's landscapes being a comparable to the strong form of male artist's work.

-In 1884 she became one of the first women members of the Buonarotti Society, and in 1900 she and May Vale were the first women elected as Councillors of the Victorian Artists’ Society.
-During her years of active work, she was valued for her efforts in the visual arts scene of Melbourne.
+In 1884 she became one of the first women members of the Buonarotti Club and, as Mead shown, membership formed relationships between Sutherland, Withers, Roberts, McCubbin, Abrahams and others leading to them painting together in plein air camps as the Heidelberg School of artists.

 Sutherland was the leading female artist in the group of Melbourne painters who worked outside the studio; she took plein-air sketching trips to the outlying rural districts of Alphington, Templestowe and Box Hill with her male contemporaries of the Heidelberg School.
 Unlike her contemporaries, Tom Roberts, Arthur Streeton and Charles Conder, Sutherland, as a female, was unable to stay with the men at the campsites overnight, and instead made day journeys to the campsites.

 From 1888, Sutherland shared a studio for teaching with artist Clara Southern.
 The studio at Grosvenor Chambers in Collins Street, Melbourne, was considered a centre for the Heidelberg School with Tom Roberts and Jane Price later securing studios there.

 Jane Sutherland and Clara Southern both created works for 9 by 5 Impression Exhibition held in Melbourne, 1889.
 The exhibition held many works by artists from the Heidelberg School and is considered the beginning of the style known as Australian Impressionism.
 However, Sutherland's and Southern's works were not exhibited.
 There is a continuing debate, highlighted by art historians Juliet Peers and Humphrey McQueen, if the exclusion of Sutherland and Southern was due to gender roles of the time or merely that their work did not fit the curator's, Elsie Goode, overall vision.
+In 1900 Sutherland and May Vale were the first women elected as Councillors of the Victorian Artists’ Society.
+During her years of active work, she was valued for her efforts in the visual arts scene of Melbourne.

 Sutherland's body of work mainly focus on Australian landscapes with the inclusion of women and children interacting with nature.
 Narrative is suggestive in her works as she leaves an impression of the land and her figures turn away from the viewer.

 Despite her efforts and success, Sutherland found difficulties in being considered a serious and professional artist.
 Sutherland was forced to price her paintings at a tenth of the value of her male peers.
 In one example from 1894 exhibition, Sutherland's work To the Dandenong asking price was eighteen guineas, while David Davies sold his piece Moonrise for seventy-five pounds.